GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

         svn export https://github.com/GoogleCloudPlatform/appengine-gcs-client/trunk/python/src/cloudstorage
         ```

-    2. Create a blank `__init__.py` file in the lib directory to mark `cloudstorage` as importable.
+    1. Create a blank `__init__.py` file in the lib directory to mark `cloudstorage` as importable.
+    1. In your host directory, run the following command to install the Google Cloud Vision API Client library:

+        ```
+        pip install --upgrade -t lib google-api-python-client
+        ```

-    3. In your host directory, create the file `appengine_config.py` and copy in the following code:
+    1. In your host directory, create the file `appengine_config.py` and copy in the following code:

         ```py
         from google.appengine.ext import vendor
         vendor.add('lib')
         ```

-2. In your host directory, create an `app.yaml` file and copy in the following code:
+1. In your host directory, create an `app.yaml` file and copy in the following code:

-    ```py
+    ```yaml
     runtime: python27
     api_version: 1
     threadsafe: yes